Seattle, you aren't that progressive

 Our local government, both city and county, fails to diversify based on race and economics.
 While there are almost no black (low to moderate income) elected officials in our city and county government, we make up a huge portion of the people and families routinely in contact with the King County criminal legal system.

 As other parts of the nation do more than diversify based on binary gender concepts, we pat ourselves on the back for electing our first openly lesbian (wealthy, white) mayor because that is all the “progress” we have to celebrate.

 In this last election we did not do anything radical or transformative.
 By radical, I mean electing officials who will “get to the root causes” of the serious issues facing our city.
 Not to say some of them do not intend to try to make radical shifts, but, honestly, it takes more than a few good (white) women to change a system that has been dominated by wealthy white men for a very long time.

 Yes, we elected Teresa Mosqueda, but history teaches us that one or two people of color can be a recipe for status quo reforms — even incredible women of color.
 What I mean is that unless Councilmember Mosqueda serves her tenure like she cares more about marginalized peoples than re-election, we will likely see more business as usual.
 This is not her fault.
 This is the system we have perpetuated.

 Seattle, we are not as progressive we think.

-I ask you to look at the harsh critiques leveled at women of color in elected office like Councilmember Sawant — then tell me I am wrong.
+I ask you to look at the harsh critiques leveled at of women of color in elected office like Councilmember Sawant — then tell me I am wrong.
 Such crude (and often sexist and racist) critiques coupled with constant uphill struggles makes progress even more difficult to achieve.